dreamportdev/Osdev-Notes/08_Loading_Elf/02_Elf_Theory.md

 } Elf64_Phdr;
 ```

-This is the layout of a program header in memory.
-Locating a phdr is similar to locating an shdr.
-The first header is located `elf_header->phoff` bytes from the start of the ELF file.
-It's that easy!
+The meaning of all these fields is explained below when we look at how actually loading a program header.
+The most important field here is `p_type`: this tells the program loader what it should do with this particular header.
+A full list of types is available in the ELF spec, but for now we only need one type: `PT_LOAD`.

+Finding the program headers within an ELF binary is also quite straightforward.
+The offset of the first phdr is given by the `phoff` (program header offset) field of the ELF header.

 Like section headers, each program header is tighly packed against the next one.
 This means you can treat the program headers as an array.
 As an example you could loop through the phdrs as follows: